carlosrbcunha/docker-test-openldap/README.md

 ![Docker Build Status](https://img.shields.io/docker/build/rroemhild/test-openldap.svg) ![Docker Stars](https://img.shields.io/docker/stars/rroemhild/test-openldap.svg) ![Docker Pulls](https://img.shields.io/docker/pulls/rroemhild/test-openldap.svg)

 This image provides an OpenLDAP Server for testing LDAP applications, i.e. unit tests.
-The server is initialized with the example domain `planetexpress.com` with data from the [Futurama Wiki][futuramawikia].
+The server is initialized with the example domain `avengers.com` with data from the [Marvel Wiki].

 Parts of the image are based on the work from Nick Stenning [docker-slapd][slapd] and Bertrand Gouny [docker-openldap][openldap].